Bedrock-OSS/bedrock-wiki/docs/entities/boat-entities.md

     - intermediate
 ---

+## Requires Format Version 1.16.100

+The behavior format version now requires 1.16.100 for the `minecraft:behavior.rise_to_liquid_leve` and `minecraft:buoyant` methods to work.
+If you find a new method that works in the newer format versions, you should consider helping to contribute by updating the wiki.

 ## Using Runtime Identifiers

 You can read more about runtime identifiers [here](/entities/runtime-identifier).
 Using runtime identifiers, you can implement most of the boat's hard-coded behaviors.
 However, your boat won't rotate with you, and it will always face North.